Part 1: The Mechanics

 A dialogue tag is a short phrase that simply states who is speaking, and it’s found in either the middle or at the end of a line of dialogue.
 For example:

-“Hey, Jake, will you grab me a soda?”
+“Hey, Jade, will you grab me a soda?”
 Mo asked with a wink.

 “They’re all gone.
 But here, have mine,” she said, handing him her can.